 The reason these sports are relevant to our topic is that it helps to realize how much more training with free weight is actually researched than weight machines because of these two competitive sports.

 Because free weights are used in competitive sports anything and everything about them has been researched and tried by sports science organizations.
-Free weights have been used for centuries and studied scientifically for decades for improving athletic performance and strength.
+Free weights have been used for centuries (or millenias) and studied scientifically for decades for improving athletic performance and strength.

 This doesn’t mean a senior should aim for heavy weights but it just shows the potential free weights have for making our bodies stronger.
 Free weights improve the same attributes in seniors that they do in younger individuals.
 Let’s look what those attributes are and why free weights are superior to weight machines and other forms of resistance exercise (maybe excluding body weight training).